ssaulgoodman/Devcast/README.md

 # DevCast

-Activity test update: Updated on March 21, 2025 - Testing webhook with real commit
+Activity test update: Updated on March 21, 2025 - Testing webhook URL configuration

 A build-in-public agent that automatically creates social media content from your development activities.
 DevCast monitors your GitHub activity and crafts engaging social media updates for your Twitter/X, LinkedIn, and other social platforms - all manageable through a simple Telegram bot interface.